rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 ### Faster Builds Initiatives (👩‍💻, 🛠️)

 The Rust compiler's end-to-end latency is known to be a problem.

-[lqd], sponsored by the Internet Security Research Group, is dedicating the majority of 2022 to working on this, partnering with Rust's compiler-performance working group as well as performance experts like [nnethercote] (from Futurewei Technologies). [lqd] has their own [living document](https://hackmd.io/3Dp68rTDSpWvRDfWF6lbMw?view) that lists areas under investigation.
+[lqd], sponsored by the Internet Security Research Group, is dedicating the majority of 2022 to working on this, partnering with Rust's compiler-performance working group as well as performance experts like [nnethercote] (from Futurewei Technologies). [lqd] has their own [living document](https://hackmd.io/3Dp68rTDSpWvRDfWF6lbMw?view) that lists areas under investigation, and [nnethercote] has a [roadmap under development](https://hackmd.io/YJQSj_nLSZWl2sbI84R1qA).

 [ISRG]: https://www.abetterinternet.org/